christophd/citrus-demo-devoxx-be/README.md

       Background:
         Given Voting list is empty
-        And New voting "Do you like donuts?"
+        And New voting "Do you like Belgian beer?"
         And voting options are "yes:no"

       Scenario: Create voting
         When client creates the voting
-        Then client should be able to get the voting And the list of votings should contain "Do you like donuts?"
+        Then client should be able to get the voting And the list of votings should contain "Do you like Belgian beer?"

       Scenario: Add votes
         When client creates the voting